cecileanne/SwaddlesForWaddles/README.md

 ## What is it?

 **_Swaddles for Waddles_** is a meme generator that was inspired the response of environmentalists to oil spills near Australia in 2001 and 2014.
-In one of the first internet calls to action, sweaters were requested to "swaddle" effected penguins to keep them safe from the oil.</br>
+In one of the first internet calls to action, sweaters were requested to "swaddle" effected penguins to keep them safe from ingesting oil while they groomed themselves.</br>
 While that issue has long been solved, **_Swaddles for Waddles_** allows the conversation for oil spills, penguins, and fun community efforts to continue.
 Additionally, there is a (mock) page for donation pledges to help penguins via the World Wild Life Foundation.

 ## Real World Application